 VILLAGE OF GIBSONBURG-MADISON TOWNSHIP VOLUNTEER FIRE DEPARTMENT

 The Village provides protection to its residents and Madison Township from the firehouse located at 120 North Main Street.
-The volunteers that make up the local fire service consist of a chief, two assistant chiefs, eight command officers, and thirty-five firefighters.
+The volunteers that make up the local fire service consist of a chief, assistant chief, captain, six lieutenants, and fifty firefighters.

-The Department is equipped with three engines (pumpers), a tanker, grass fighter, breathing air trailer, lighting trailer, and two rescue boats.
+The Department is equipped with two engines (pumpers), tanker, grass fighter, equipment/responder pickup truck, breathing air trailer, lighting trailer, and rescue boat.
 Specialty equipment includes the “Hurst Jaws of Life” rescue tool, rescue air bags, thermal imaging device, multi-gas monitors, twenty-four self-contained breathing apparatuses and forty-three spare breathing air cylinders.

 The Department maintains an interoperable communications system with all fire departments throughout Sandusky County and the surrounding area.
-In addition to maintaining base radio communication at the firehouse, fifty-two voice pagers, six mobile vehicle radios, and twenty-one portable radios are utilized by the Department.
+In addition to maintaining base radio communications at the fire station, voice pagers for all members, inner department cell phone alerts, response tracking, with messaging, primary and secondary communication mobile radios in all trucks, and twenty-one portable radios are utilized by the Department.